WebOrigami/docs/src/content/concepts/tutorial.md

 ## Incorporate input into a template

-Let's now flesh out the index page with real content.
-Your index page will need to display a tile for each member that links to their individual page.
+Your index page should display a tile for each member that links to their individual page.

 At the moment, the `site.ori` file is passing a single person's name to `index.orit`: